 J1 No significant risks noted.

 Risks to the building

 J2 No significant risks noted.

 Risks to the grounds

-,

-J3 Fire protection and escape.
-Low attic window.
-Trip hazards.

-Risks to people
+J3 Glazing panels.

+Risks to people The entry ceiling panels are likely to contain asbestos.
+Simple precautions such as wearing a mask and not unnecessarily damaging the panels should be taken if disturbing them.

 J4 No significant risks noted.

 Other

-In my opinion the Market Value on 2nd December 2015 as inspected was: One hundred and thirty five thousand pounds or £135,000 thereabouts (amount in words) Tenure Area of property (sq m) Freehold 115 In my opinion the current reinstatement cost of the property (see note below) is: £240,000 Two hundred and forty thousand pounds or thereabouts (amount in words)
+In my opinion the Market Value on 26 th October 2016 as inspected was: £85,00 00 Eigh ghty five thousand pounds or thereabouts. (amount in words) Tenure Freehold Area of property (sq m) 85 In my o In my opinion the current reinstatement cost of the property (see note below) is: £125,0 000 hundred and twee enty five th nousand pounds or (amount in words)